microbuilder/IntroToBLE/nRF51822/README.md

 This codebase includes the **nrfjprog.exe** utility from Nordic (/tools/Windows/nordic) which allows you to program the flash from the command-line.

-Adding the SoftDevice and sDK to the Codebase
+Adding the SoftDevice and SDK to the Codebase
 ---------------------------------------------

 The SoftDevice must be unzipped and placed in the /lib/softdevice/* folder, and shown below.
 This allows multiple versions of the SoftDevice to co-exist in the codebase, and each Makefile can point to the appropriate header files for the softdevice used by that project: